korandabit/labProtocol/project_template/_readme.txt

 This file explains the structure of experiment project folders.
 The parent folder ("00X project_name") is defined by a unifying project hypothesis it contains all the studies which apply to this hypothesis.
 Child folders are independent studies for the project.

-products	a centralized place where all abstracts, conference presentations, talks,
+writing		a centralized place where all abstracts, conference presentations, talks,
 		and publications are contained, ordered by date.

 analysis	contains all/only transformed data and analysis, files labeled in serial